Ludeon/RimWorld-Czech/README.md

 Nález chyb hlašte zde / For bugtrace: https://prekladyher.eu/preklady/rimworld.324/

-# WE ARE WORKING ON UPDATING TO ALPHA 18
+# WE ARE WORKING ON UPDATING TO BETA 18

 # Czech Translation Team (active since alpha 16)
 ### *completely new translation*